 - Flexitarian- ready to reduce your animal intake.
 Maybe meatless Monday wanting to go more meatless…

-- Pescatarian – Maybe you start off omnivore and each month drop a meat source, First cows, then pigs, then sheep/lamp, chicken and finally fish.
+- Pescatarian – Maybe you start off omnivore and each month drop a meat source, First cows, then pigs, then sheep/lamb, chicken and finally fish.

 - Vegetarian – just drop the animal flesh entirely and just eat eggs and dairy.
 It’s not entirely plant based but it’s a start